-Today I’m turning my attention, having heavily praised Here I Stand up and down here on F:AT, to a game I got more recently of the wargame persuasion, Asia Engulfed.
+Today I’m turning my attention, having heavily praised Here I Stand, to a game I got more recently of the wargame persuasion, Asia Engulfed.
 I must say I would not recommend it to my AT friends here, and only lukewarmly to my wargame friends.
 I’m not nearly as high on Asia Engulfed as HIS.

 It is the sequel to Europe Engulfed, unplayed by me, which many gamers feel is one of the better high level games of the European theatre.
 By contrast, I find Asia Engulfed relatively boring strategically and occasionally frustrating mechanically.
 I have yet to determine whether this is because of faults in the game or they are simply problems I have with gaming the overall conflict being simulated, the Pacific theatre of WWII.